jeongtae/svelte-template/README.md

 ```

 Navigate to [localhost:5000](http://localhost:5000).
 You should see your app running.
 Edit a component file in `src`, save it, and reload the page to see your changes.

+## Precaution

+Be aware the stylesheets in the `public` directory and the styles imported by `import "*.css"` statement are not will be transpiled with PostCSS and Sass.